HasangerGames/suroi-wiki/app/(wiki)/equipment/backpacks/articles/regular_pack.md

 The Regular Pack can be obtained from common loot sources such as normal, AEGIS, or flint [crates](/obstacles/crates).
 However, it is rarer when compared to the Basic Pack.

 # Trivia

- - The Regular Pack was designed by Slapdap
+ - The Regular Pack was designed by Slapdap.
- - The Regular Pack has a Flint logo on it
+ - The Regular Pack has a Flint logo on it.

 # History

  - [v0.13.0](https://github.com/HasangerGames/suroi/releases/tag/v0.13.0)
-   - Unique pickup sounds added
+   - Unique pickup sounds added.
  - [v0.7.0](https://github.com/HasangerGames/suroi/releases/tag/v0.7.0)
-   - Added
+   - Added.